gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 was available.
 And we're sooo happy.
 It makes the code so much simpler.
 Just not having to deal with all those callbacks is totally worth it.

-The credits for this feeature as all for Benjamin, as he did all the heavy lifting.
+The credits for this feature as all for Benjamin, as he did all the heavy lifting.

 We added the feature as an experimental feature in 3.50.
 In 3.52 a few convenience API's were added.